19 essential photography composition rules for creative photos

 4. Leading Lines in composition

-This is another photography composition technique for beginners, because it’s easy to pick up and, once learned, you’ll never “unsee” leading lines.
-They are the equivalent of placing a “you are here” arrow on a map.
+Leading lines in photography composition is another photography technique for beginners, because it’s easy to pick up and, once learned, you’ll never “unsee” leading lines.
+They’re the equivalent of placing a “you are here” arrow on a map.

-Leading lines in composition do what they say on the tin.
-They are lines that lead the viewer’s eye to the subject, the main focus of the image.
+Leading lines in composition are the lines in a scene that lead the viewer’s eye to the subject, the main focus of the image.
 Leading lines can also be used to direct a viewer’s eye out of the image.
 In fact, leading lines will direct the eye to wherever you want it to go, because our eyes follow lines.

 Like frames, leading lines can be naturally occurring, such as: